TJCAJ/memorycardgame/README.md

 ### **2. Game Info Modal**
 ![screenshot of game info modal](docs/images/)

-Is integrated in the Header as a menu option and details the game rules.
+This modal is integrated in the Header as a menu option and details the game rules.
 Pressing the 'Close' button takes te player back to the gameboard.

 <br>

 ### **3. Timer**
 ![screenshot of timer](docs/images/feature_time_moves.png)

-The timer starts when the user click on start and works as a reversed countdown.
+The timer starts when the user click on the "Start" button and works as a reversed countdown.
 As it reaches the end of the preset time intervall it displays that the time is up.
 This is to allow the player to choose whether they wish to play again and try to beat their recent score.

-Pressing the 'Play Again?' button allows the player to continue the same game experience with a shuffled gameboard, reset the timer and moves counter back to zero.
+Clicking the 'Reset' button, allows the player to start over with a shuffled gameboard, reset the timer and moves counter back to zero indicated in the display with "Time".

 <br>

 ## Future Features

 - As mentioned earlier, I wish to include extra features and options.
 For this I want to add the option to change level and try an easier or a more difficult version, with various time intervalls and adding more cards to the gameboard with options of 16, 36 and 52 cards.
-This will improve the gaming experience as it gives the user more ways to challenge their memory skills.
+This will improve the gaming experience as it gives the user more ways to challenge his/her memory skills.
 But this was beyond the scope of this version and will be included in the next version.

-- In addition, I would also like to add the feature for all players with an option to enter a player's name to personalise the gameboard and include a scoreboard with all of the players' names entered.
+- In addition, I would also like to add the feature for all players with an option to enter "player's name" to personalise the gameboard.
+As well as to include a scoreboard with at leas the top five results by the players' names entered.
 This will appeal to the more competitive players and enhance the gaming experience.

 ---